-- 1. Introduces laryngoscope blade gently into mouth, identifies landmarks and inserts ET tube - 2.
+- 1. Introduces laryngoscope blade gently into mouth, identifies landmarks and inserts ET tube - \2.
 Assures placement by ETCO2 and bilateral breath sounds, then secures tube. - 3.
 Uses proper technique for blade selected.

 - 1. Recognizes signs and stages of different levels of anesthesia. - 2.
 Demonstrates knowledge in management of regional anesthesia. - 3.
-Recognizes changes in physical status of patient and takes appropriate action. - 4.
+Recognizes changes in physical status of patient and avoids complications. - \4.
 Manages fluid therapy for uncomplicated cases. - 5.
 Manages patient's ventilatory requirements with minimal assistance. - 6.
-Monitors muscle blockade with nerve stimulator. - 7.
-Charting is accurate, neat, legible and timely.
+Monitors muscle blockade with nerve stimulator. - \7.
+Demonstrates vigilant monitoring and avoids extraneous activities or distractions.

-- 1. Demonstrates ability to time emergence with assistance from instructor. - 2.
-Calculates proper dose of reversal agent and administers at appropriate time. - 3.
-Assesses respiratory adequacy. - 4.
-Extubates with appropriate technique and then assures patency after extubation. - 5.
+- 1. Demonstrates ability to time emergence with assistance from instructor. - \2.
+Calculates proper dose of reversal agent and administers at appropriate time. - \3.
+Assesses respiratory adequacy. - \4.
+Extubates with appropriate technique and then assures patency after extubation. - \5.
 Transports the patient safely to PACU.

-- 1. Provides complete and accurate report to PACU personnel. - 2.
-Conducts post-op visit in a timely fashion and notes pertinent information. - 3.
+- \1.
+Provides complete and accurate report to PACU personnel. - \2.
+Conducts post-op visit in a timely fashion and notes pertinent information. - \3.
 Informs instructor of patient condition.

-- 1. Demonstrates initiative in seeking new experiences and/or refining skills. - 2.
-Demonstrates sincere willingness to cooperate and communicate with instructors, surgical team and other students. - 3.
-Accepts constructive criticism well. - 4.
-Shows compassion and understanding with patients. - 5.
-Gives daily evaluation form to instructor.
+- 1. Demonstrates initiative in seeking new experiences and/or refining skills. - \2.
+Demonstrates sincere willingness to cooperate and communicate with instructors, surgical team and other students. - \3.
+Accepts constructive criticism well. - \4.
+Shows compassion and understanding with patients. - \5.
+Reminds clinical instructor to complete the daily evaluation in Typho.

-CRITICAL OBJECTIVES
+\CRITICAL OBJECTIVES

-- 1. Prepares efficiently for assigned cases, keeping in mind cost-effectiveness and avoiding unnecessary waste of equipment and drugs. - 2.
+- \1.
+Prepares efficiently for assigned cases, keeping in mind cost-effectiveness and avoiding unnecessary waste of equipment and drugs. - \2.
 Performs thorough machine and equipment check in morning and checks anesthesia machine between cases for leaks and O2 delivery. - 3.
-Sets up and utilizes equipment appropriately. - 4.
+Sets up and utilizes equipment appropriately. - \4.
 OR is prepared, broken down and set up within a reasonable time frame.

-- 1. Formulates and manages an anesthetic care plan for each patient, based on didactic knowledge and information obtained from researching particular operation. - 2.
-Discusses anesthetic plan with instructor, is adaptable to changes and has alternate plan available. - 3.
+- \1.
+Formulates and manages an anesthetic care plan for each patient, based on didactic knowledge and information obtained from researching a particular operation.
+Integrates evidence-based principles into plan of care. - \2.
+Discusses anesthetic plan with instructor, is adaptable to changes and has alternate plan available. - \3.
 Correctly selects anesthetic agents/drugs based on knowledge of anesthetic requirements for surgical procedure and patient's condition; demonstrates pharmacological knowledge of agents.

-- 1. Demonstrates skill in venipuncture in adults, utilizes local and selects proper IV solution. - 2.
+- \1.
+Demonstrates skill in venipuncture in adults, utilizes local and selects proper IV solution. - 2.
 Is becoming proficient with pediatric IV's.

-- 1. Initiates an organized and time-conserving induction with skill. - 2.
+- \1.
+Initiates an organized and time-conserving induction with skill. - \2.
 Demonstrates skill in technical procedures involving airway management; recognizes and corrects problems. - 3.
-Demonstrates knowledge of regional techniques: SAB, epidural, IV regional, cervical and brachial plexus, and axillary block. - 4.
+Demonstrates knowledge of regional techniques: SAB, epidural, IV regional, cervical and brachial plexus, and axillary block. - \4.
 Is aware of OSHA standards for blood-borne pathogens and wears proper protective garb.

-- 1. Successfully obtains and manages mask fit; able to select proper size airway. - 2.
+- \1.
+Successfully obtains and manages mask fit; able to select proper size airway. - 2.
 Assists or controls ventilations appropriately; effectively manages patient's ventilation.

-- 1. Successfully intubates with a smooth, atraumatic technique on routine cases. - 2.
+- \1.
+Successfully intubates with a smooth, atraumatic technique on routine cases. - \2.
 Anticipates possible difficult intubations and has the appropriate equipment available. - 3.
 Becoming more adept at managing the difficult airway.

-- 1. Demonstrates increasing skill in invasive monitoring techniques. - 2.
+- 1. Demonstrates increasing skill in invasive monitoring techniques. - \2.
 Demonstrates proficiency in interpreting data obtained from monitoring to assess patient's needs and implement proper therapy; modifies management of plan, based on alterations of patient's condition. - 3.
-Identifies anesthetic problems which require consultation and/or help. - 4.
-Charting is accurate, timely, complete and legible.
+Identifies evaluates, and manages anesthetic complications. - \4.
+Demonstrates vigilant monitoring and avoids extraneous activities ordistrations.

-- 1. Demonstrates increasing measures to ensure patient safety during transport. - 2.
+- 1. Demonstrates increasing measures to ensure patient safety during transport. - \2.
 Accurately assesses patient's airway status and determines readiness to extubate or if post-op ventilatory support is needed.